The Best Beaches Near Philadelphia to Cool Off

 Island Beach State Park

 Last but not least, Island Beach State Park is under two hours from Center City, making it one of the best beaches near Philadelphia.
 It is a beautiful, relaxing place to enjoy the Jersey Shore.
-This eye-catching NJ State Park has beaches, hiking trails, bicycle lanes, fishing sections, a nature center, friendly areas — they’ve got it all!
+This eye-catching NJ State Park has beaches, hiking trails, bicycle lanes, fishing sections, a nature center — they’ve got it all!

 3 thoughts on “The Best Beaches Near Philadelphia to Cool Off”